NWChemEx/Chemist/docs/source/developer/design/determinant_spaces.rst

 and will instead usually deal with explicit specializations.
 Some examples are given below (``T`` is a tensor type):

-- ``HighSpin<CMOSpace<T>>``.
-The type of the determinant space which can be formed from (restricted) canonical molecular orbitals (CMOs) when occupations are restricted to a high-spin state.
-This is the orbital space for restricted open-shell methods.
-- ``ClosedShell<CMOSpace<T>>``.
-The type of the determinant space which can be formed from CMOs whose occupancies are restricted to being doubly occupied.
-  This is the determinant space for most traditional restricted methods.
-- ``HighSpin<CSOSpace<T>>``.
-The type of the determinant space which can be formed from canonical molecular spin orbitals (CSOs).
-Each occupied orbital is either singly or doubly occupied.
-Singly occupied orbitals all have the same spin.
-This is the determinant space for unrestricted methods.

 *************************
 Determinant Space Summary
 *************************

-To summarize how our current design addresses the concerns in
+To summarize how our current design addresses the concerns raised in :ref:`ds_considerations`:

-:ref:`ds_occupations`
+:ref:`ds_implicit`
-   The base ``DeterminantSpace<V>`` class holds the occupations of the reference determinant.
+   The ``DeterminantSpace<D>`` class only holds the reference determinant.

-:ref:`ds_occ_restrict`
-   The ``HighSpinSpace<V>`` and the ``ClosedShell<V>`` class describe the occupation restrictions which occur in single-reference methods.
-Occupation restrictions in multi-reference capabilities are described by the ``GASSpace<V>`` class (and its subclasses).
+   Derived classes represent the allowed excited determinants by storing parameters reflecting which excitations are allowed (*e.g.*, only doubles, or only within an active space) or via strong types.

 :ref:`ds_excite_restrict`
    ``FrozenCore<B>`` was designed to signal that core excitations are not